If you meet the Ministry of Health’s (MoH) eligibility criteria, NASC will meet with you to explore your support options and goals. These may include:

 Click here to check your eligibility for NASC.

-Referrals can be made by the person with a disability, family/whanau, General Practitioner, or even your Health Professional Community Agency.
+The person can make referrals with a disability, family/whanau, General Practitioner, or even your Health Professional Community Agency.

 Download the referral using the button.

-When a Referral is accepted an initial assessment will be carried out by a Needs Assessor at a time and place of your choice.
+When a Referral is accepted the Needs Assessor will carry out an initial assessment will be carried out by a Needs Assessor at a time and place of your choice.
 You may choose to have support people present.
-This assessment will firstly determine eligibility, and if accepted, the outcomes you wish to achieve.
-We will endeavor to meet your cultural needs.
+This assessment will first determine eligibility, and, if accepted, the outcomes you wish to achieve.
+We will endeavour to meet your cultural needs.

-The assessment is directed by the person and ends when the person is in agreement that all needs have been identified fully.
+The assessment is directed by the person and ends when the person agrees that all needs have been identified fully.

 The final report will be written by the Needs Assessor and a copy will be made mailed to the person.